(Public Education Achieves in Kentucky)

 apply if a district was part of a multidistrict-winning entry.

-Please make sure you include a point person somwhere in your nomination materials for contest officials to contact.
+Please make sure you include a point person somewhere in your nomination materials for contest officials to contact.

 Service Contact: Matt McCarty